F. Scott Mellott, a native Texan, was born in El Paso. His Army Master Sergeant dad retired in 1954 and moved the family to Galveston, Texas.

 firefighters and maintains his HFD

-United Air Lines as a baggage handler, with his volunteer work with an animal assisted therapy group, and the Houston Beagle rescue group.
+He retired after 10 years as a part time baggage handler at Continental/United Air Line.
+With his volunteer work with an animal assisted therapy group, and the Houston Beagle rescue group and this web site keeps him very busy!